Lfahima/azure_intro_assessment/azure.md

 [https://learn.microsoft.com/en-us/azure/cosmos-db/introduction](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction)

 ### Azure Table Storage
-* Azure Table Storage is a service that stores non-relational structured data (structured NoSQL data) and structured data (contains large amounts of data) in cloud.
+* Azure Table Storage is a service that stores non-relational structured data and structured data, contains large amounts of data in cloud.
 * Azure Table Storage has components such as, storage, table, and entity.
-* Has capability of storing data that is flexible and has a large amount of capacity.
-* The design of the service makes it easy for users/clients to utilize for their data.
+* Based on document, the design of the service makes it easy for users/clients to utilize their data.
 * Service is fast and cost effective in comparison to similar services that can hold large amounts of data.

 Interact with Azure Table Storage using python by utilizing SDKs.